-- What federal statutes related to possession of a firearm and certain protection orders?
+- What Federal statutes relate to possession of a firearm and certain protection orders?

-- It is a federal crime to possess a firearm and/or ammunition after a conviction of a qualifying state misdemeanor crime of domestic violence.
+- It is a Federal crime to possess a firearm and/or ammunition after the conviction of a qualifying state misdemeanor crime of domestic violence.
 18 USC 922(g)(9).
 Importantly, there is no official use exemption for law enforcement and military personnel as was set forth in 18 USC 922(g)(8)

-- What language must be present in the protection order to trigger the federal firearm restrictions of 18 USC 922(g)(8)?
+- What language must be present in the protection order to activate the Federal firearm restrictions of 18 USC 922(g)(8)?

-- Issued after hearing which the defendant had notice and opportunity to be heard;
+- Was issued after a hearing which the defendant had notice and opportunity to be heard;

 - includes a finding that such person represents a credible threat to the physical safety of such intimate partner or child; or by its terms explicitly prohibits the use, attempted use, or threatened use of physical force against such intimate partner or child that would reasonably be expected to cause bodily injury.